 About Waipu Goats

-At Waipu, the the northern part
+At Waipu, the northern part of

-by a member of the Rare Breeds Conservation Society.
+of the Rare Breeds Conservation Society.

 These may be all the Waipu

 goats now remaining.
 It is also possible that this small population is among

 the purest original Angora stock left anywhere in the world, as most of the